Young Adult Program

 The Uinta Academy Young Adult Program offers clinical sophisticated individual, family, and group therapy specific to the needs of an emerging adult.

 Each young adult participates in developing an individualized plan for achievement that includes academic goals, independent living goals, social skills development, and insight development.
-A girl’s plan may involve obtaining a high school diploma or GED, taking classes at the local college or tech school, taking on-line college courses, getting a job, or doing service work in the community.
+A girl’s plan may involve obtaining a high school diploma or GED, taking classes at the local college or tech school, taking on-line college courses.
 As young women practice new skills and achieve success in these activities, their increased confidence will help them soar toward their goals and aspirations.

 Understanding Their True Identity